nwb-extensions/ndx-template/README.md

     - `copyright` - Copyright statement, if desired
     - `version` - Version of your extension.
 Versioning should start at 0.1.0.
     - `release` - Release category, e.g. alpha, beta, official
+    - `license` - Name of license used for your extension source code.
+    A permissive license should be used if possible.
-4. A new directory with the same name as your entered `namespace` will be created.
-See `NEXTSTEPS.md` in that directory for the next steps in creating your awesome new Neurodata Extension.
+5. A new folder with the same name as your entered `namespace` will be created.
+See `NEXTSTEPS.md` in that folder for the next steps in creating your awesome new Neurodata Extension.

-When you are done creating your extension, we encourage you to follow the steps to publish your Neurodata Extension for the benefit of the greater neuroscience community! :)
+When you are done creating your extension, we encourage you to follow the steps to publish your Neurodata Extension in the [NDX Catalog](https://github.com/nwb-extensions/) for the benefit of the greater neuroscience community! :)

 ## Maintainers
 - [@rly](https://github.com/rly)